Updated: Feb 9

-We had so much fun in our Winter Wondering class last week that I wanted to share the three activities with all of you whether you're a Little STEAMers Club member or not.
+We had so much fun in our Winter Wondering class recently that I wanted to share the three activities with all of you whether you're a Little STEAMers Club member or not.

 1. Ice Engineering